InfiniTimeOrg/InfiniLink/README.md

 - Check for and download InfiniTime firmware updates with the GitHub API, and send them to the watch (Manual updates can be completed with DFU zip files downloaded from [InfiniTime's GitHub Releases Page](https://github.com/InfiniTimeOrg/InfiniTime/releases))

 ### Currently non-functional features:
 - InfiniTime's navigation app.
-There is currently no API in Swift to access current directions, so this will likely never work unless it's added into a mapping application.
+There is currently no API in Swift to access current directions unless the route is started from inside the app, which may not be practical for most users.
 - Phone notifications and system-wide music controls - Requires implementation of Apple Media Service (AMS) and Apple Notification Center Service (ANCS) in InfiniTime.

 ### Installation: